letsencrypt/boulder/README.md

 And edit docker-compose.yml to change the FAKE_DNS environment variable to match.

+Alternatively, you don't have to edit your docker-compose.yml file (replace 172.17.0.1 with the IPv4 address found in the command above)

+    docker-compose run -e FAKE_DNS=172.17.0.1 --service-ports boulder ./start.py

 If a base image changes (i.e. `letsencrypt/boulder-tools`) you will need to rebuild images for both the boulder and bhsm containers and re-create them.
 The quickest way to do this is with this command: